paul7dxb/react-udemy-course/README.md

 ## Security

-- Many of the packages / libraries used in these example applications are / will become outdated as time goes by.
+- Many of the packages / libraries used in these example applications are or will become outdated as time goes by.
 This can lead to vulnerable applications if deployed.
 - It is recommended to update to use the latest versions to minimise the security risk.
 - Outdated components were number 6 on the [OWASP Top 10 Web Application Security Risks](https://owasp.org/Top10/A06_2021-Vulnerable_and_Outdated_Components/)